oceandie/CDFTOOLS_4.0_ISF/README_AMM15_USAGE.md

       * This is done on the expanded AMM15 domain so taht the smoother wont effect the AMM15 bdy

 ## Reformat the data

+### OLD way was to use a template file, This is no longer donwe see next section

 The smoother has particular format in mind so we use the reference file:
    * bathymetry_u-ai424.ncS35TT